Upcoming Webinars

 How many continuing education hours are required during a reporting period?

-Physical Therapists: PTs licensed in Minnesota must complete twenty (2) hours of continuing education every two (2) years.
+Physical therapists licensed in Minnesota must complete twenty (20) hours of continuing education every two (2) years.

-New Licensees: For physical therapists and physical therapist assistants, the first two-year continuing education cycle begins on the January 1 following the date of initial licensure.
+For PTs and PTAs, the first two (2) year continuing education cycle begins on the January 1st following the date of initial licensure.
 Future cycles will run consecutively from that point.
-Continuing education courses taken between the date of initial licensure and January 1 of the following year may be credited toward the first cycle.
+Continuing education courses taken between the date of initial licensure and January 1st of the following year may be credited toward the first cycle.

 Due Date